Ben Shephard: Personal life

-Shephard married Annie Perks on 25 March 2004, and the couple have two sons.
-The couple met when they were both students at the University of Birmingham, where Perks studied Philosophy and was Head of the Philosophy & Epistemology society.
+Shephard married Annie Perks on 25 March 2004 in Salcombe, Devon, and went to Burgh Island afterwards.
+The couple lived in Islington before moving to Richmond, London, in 2005 and have two sons.
+They met when they were both students at the University of Birmingham, where Perks studied Philosophy and was Head of the Philosophy & Epistemology society.

-A West Ham United supporter, Shephard has also received honours in both rugby and football.
+Shephard has also played both rugby and football.

+In August 2024, Shephard revealed that he was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).

 Charity

 Shephard supports several charities including the Cystic Fibrosis Trust, Haven House Children's Hospice and the Holly Lodge Centre.
 To help raise funds for these charities, Shephard takes part in various physical challenges.
 Since the year 2000, he has completed 14 marathons.

 In 2006, 2008, 2010, 2012, 2014, 2016, and 2019, Shephard played for England in Soccer Aid which aired live on ITV.
 The Soccer Aid events raise money for the Unicef charity.
-In 2016 he was red carded for a "cynical foul" on Dimitar Berbatov.
+In 2016, he was red carded for a "cynical foul" on Dimitar Berbatov.
 Shephard did not take part in 2018's Soccer Aid due to an injury.
 Instead, he was appointed as England Coach for that year's Soccer Aid.
-Shephard did not take part in 2020's Soccer Aid.

 One of Shephard's charity challenges was boxing against Lemar for the Sport Relief appeal.
 After training with Ricky Hatton and Andy Mayo at Mayo's Gym, he won by decision after three rounds.

 Another of Shephard's charity challenges took place in early 2009 when he, along with eight other well-known celebrities, climbed Mount Kilimanjaro to raise money for Comic Relief.
 Joining him on the climb were Cheryl Cole, Kimberley Walsh, Fearne Cotton, Gary Barlow, Alesha Dixon, Ronan Keating, Denise van Outen and Chris Moyles.
 The team raised £3,326,000 in total.

 In 2010, Shephard and his friend Ivan ran the Coast-to-Coast Challenge, raising over £120,000 for the Children's Heart Unit Fund at the Freeman Hospital in Newcastle upon Tyne.
 The run was 145 miles long and took them five days.

 In March 2011, Shephard designed blue and black striped hipsters for charity to help raise awareness of Prostate Cancer.

 In January 2014, Shephard helped to raise money for the charity Seb4Chuf.

 In September 2017, he played as part of Les Ferdinand's team for Game 4 Grenfell.